Synvya/ai-concierge/docs/architecture.md

 ## Overview
 The AI Concierge is a full-stack application that helps users discover local businesses using natural language.
 It consists of a FastAPI backend that orchestrates vector search and LLM responses, and a React (Vite) frontend delivering a modern conversational UI.
 The system runs locally with Docker Compose and deploys to AWS through automated GitHub Actions workflows.
+Production builds are served from CloudFront at https://snovalley.synvya.com, fronted by Route53 DNS.

 ## Components
 - **Backend (`backend/`)**